 SERVICES Mains water, gas, electricity and mains drainage.

 VIEWING By appointment with LAWSON.

-OUTGOINGS We understand the property is in band ' ' for council tax purposes and the amount payable for the year 2020/2021 is £ (by internet enquiry with Plymouth City Council).
+OUTGOINGS We understand the property is in band ' E ' for council tax purposes and the amount payable for the year £2419.89 (by internet enquiry with Plymouth City Council).
 These details are subject to change.